vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 - Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
 If an entity meets the position requirement but not the staking requirement, they will receive no rewards.
 - Given a recurring transfer using the eligible entities metric and specifying both a staking and position requirement.
 If an entity meets both the staking and position requirement, they will receive rewards.

+## Lottery dispatch strategy

+- Given a recurring transfer using the litter-distribution method, if there are only $n$ entities with a score, then only the top $n$ ranks should be filled and assigned an entity.
+- Given a recurring transfer using the lottery-distribution method, each parties final share of the rewards should account for any reward multipliers.